kevin-wangzefeng/kubeedge/docs/proposals/device-crd.md

 // PropertyVisitor contains details like which property can be accessed and the
 // access mechanisms are described via key-value pairs in the metadata. type PropertyVisitor struct {
-  // The device property visitor name.
+  // Required: The device property visitor name.
-  // Required.
   Name         string            `json:"name,omitempty"`
-  // The device property name to be accessed.
+  // Required: The device property name to be accessed.
 This should refer to one of the
   // device properties defined in the device model.
-  // Required.
   PropertyName string            `json:"propertyName,omitempty"`
-  // Additional metadata about the how to access the device property.
+  // Required: Additional metadata about the how to access the device property.
-  // Required.
   Config       map[string]string `json:"config,omitempty"`
 }